ozkary/machine-learning-engineering/02-regression/README.md

 ## Example: Predicting House Prices

-Certainly!
 Here's a Python example for each step of the process using a simple linear regression to predict house prices:

 ### Prepare the Data and Perform Exploratory Data Analysis (EDA):